August Kautz: Civil War

 Promoted to brigadier general of volunteers on April 16, 1864, Kautz led cavalry operations under the command of Maj.
 Gen. Benjamin Butler during Ulysses S. Grant's campaigns against Richmond and Petersburg between April and June 1864.
 His cavalry division was a part of the Army of the James and was forced to withdraw from its position at White's Tavern following an attack by parts of Confederate Lt.
 Gen. Richard H. Anderson's Corps.
 On December 12, 1864, President Abraham Lincoln nominated Kautz for appointment to the brevet grade of major general of volunteers, to rank from October 28, 1864, and the U.S. Senate confirmed the appointment on February 14, 1865.
 He was mustered out of the volunteers on January 15, 1866.
 On July 17, 1866, President Andrew Johnson nominated Kautz for appointment to the brevet grade of major general, U.S. Army, to rank from March 13, 1865, and the U.S. Senate confirmed the appointment on July 23, 1866.

 In early April 1865, Kautz marched into Richmond in command of a division of colored troops which belonged to Godfrey Weitzel's XXV Corps.
 He was active during the Union pursuit of Robert E. Lee from April 2 to April 9, 1865, until Lee's surrender at Appomattox Court House.

-After the Civil war
+After the Civil War

-After the war, Kautz served (from May to June 1865) on the trial board investigating the conspirators involved in the assassination of President Abraham Lincoln, before performing extensive service in the southwest frontier, including as the commander of the Department of Arizona and commanding officer of Fort McDowell.
+After the war, Kautz served (from May to June 1865) on the trial board investigating the conspirators involved in the assassination of President Abraham Lincoln, before performing extensive service in the southwest frontier.
+He was the commander of the Department of Arizona from March 1875 to March 1878, and commanding officer of Fort McDowell.
 He was appointed commander of the Department of the Columbia in July 1891 with the rank of brigadier general.
 After leaving military service in 1892, he lived in retirement until his death at Seattle, Washington.
 He is buried in Arlington National Cemetery.